houbie/lesscss/README.md

 ### Tip for compiling Twitter Bootstrap

-When using Twitter Bootstrap in multiple projects, it is not necessary to copy all the LESS files to all the projects.
+When using Twitter Bootstrap in multiple projects, it is not necessary to copy all the LESS files to all your projects.
 Only copy the ones that you want to customize (typically variables.less), and then compile with:

     lessc --include-path your/project/less:path/to/bootstrap-3.0.0/less bootstrap.less css/bootstrap.css

 This will first look for less files in _your/project/less_, and when not found it will fall back to _path/to/bootstrap-3.0.0/less_

+When you use the _lesscss-gradle-plugin_, you can even avoid downloading Twitter Bootstrap manually and nor will you have to  copy/modify any files.
+Read this [blog](http://houbie.blogspot.be/2014/04/customizing-twitter-bootstrap-with_9504.html) to see how.

 ## Lesscss API